Teclyst/GarCide/doc/implementing_garside_groups.md

 The first two are fairly trivial: just set every coordinate to `false` or `true` respectively.

-Meets aren't very difficult either: they are both coordinate-wise AND.
+Meets aren't very difficult either: they are both componentwise AND.

 `euclidean_lattice.cpp`: